Taming-the-BEAST/Prior-selection/README.md

 Notice that we estimate the shape parameter of the Gamma distribution as well.
 This is generally recommended, unless one is sure that the Gamma distribution with the shape parameter equal to 1 captures exactly the rate variation in the given dataset.
 Notice also, that we leave the substitution rate fixed to 1.0 and do not estimate it.
-In fact, the overall substitution rate is the product of the clock rate and the substitution rate (one of the two acting as a scalar rather than a quantity measured in number of substitutions per site per time unit), and thus fixing one to 1.0 and estimating the other one allows for estimation of the overall rate of substitution.
+In fact, the overall substitution rate is the product of the clock rate and the substitution rate (one of the two acting as a dimensionless scalar rather than a quantity measured in number of substitutions per site per time unit), and thus fixing one to 1.0 and estimating the other one allows for estimation of the overall rate of substitution.
 We will therefore use the clock rate to estimate the number of substitutions per site per year.